 Many travellers have made the journey to the border at Moreh, only to be turned away.
 If the Indian border officials didn’t think you’d be allowed into Myanmar, they wouldn’t allow you to exit.
 But things are different now.
 After months of anxious planning and wondering whether to attempt this trip, we were almost there.

+The route from New Delhi across Myanmar into Thailand and Laos.
 Until a few years ago, crossing Myanmar overland with your own vehicle was prohibited.
 It took some enterprising individuals to sort out the paperwork and convince their governments to open the border and allow travellers to enter.

 Myanmar is now, technically, a democracy.
 But it remains military-dominated and paranoid about state security.
 What do secretive states fear most?
 Independent travellers roaming the country, interacting with locals and reporting to the outside world.
 As a compromise, overlanders are now allowed to cross the country to Thailand with one major caveat – they have to be escorted by a government officer and a tour guide, along with a fixed itinerary following a pre-planned route.
 This isn’t my preferred style, but the opportunity to be one of the first to blaze the trail across this ‘virgin’ country was too tempting.